-Throughout this booklet, we have included quotes from people affected by cancer.
-These are from people who have chosen to share their story with us.
-Some quotes are from Herbie, who is on the cover of this booklet.
-He has chosen to share his story with us.
-To share your experience, visit macmillan.org.uk/ shareyourstory
+Throughout this booklet, we have included guotes from people affected by cancer.
+Some are from our Online Community (community.macmillan.org.uk).
+The others are from people who have chosen to share their story with us.
+Some quotes are from Rocio, who is on the cover of this booklet.
+She has chosen to share her story with us.
+To share your experience, visit macmillan.org.uk/shareyourstory